Two-day conference offers latest development information

-WHAT: Miami Law and the Ralph E. Boyer Institute on Condominium Law presents the 41st Institute on Condominium and Cluster Development.
-The Institute is designed to update condominium and planned development law generally, and explore in detail particular topics of current interest.
-The entire morning will explore judicial, legislative, arbitration and administrative recent developments.
-This year's Luncheon Roundtable, “A Brave New World,” will present a discussion by the State of Florida’s leading real estate practitioners looking at condominium and multi-family housing markets, trends, and insights into the future.
+WHAT: Miami Law and the Ralph E. Boyer Institute on Condominium Law presents the 42nd Institute on Condominium and Cluster Development conference.
+The two-day conference is designed to update condominium and planned development law generally, and explore in detail topics of current interest.
+The sessions will explore judicial, legislative, arbitration and administrative recent developments.
+This year's Luncheon Roundtable, “Gluts, Submarkets, Transportation Hubs, and Other Market Developments,” will present a discussion by the State of Florida’s leading real estate practitioners looking at condominium and multi-family housing markets, trends, and insights into the future.

 # # # #